tferracina/ArDCA-Python/writeup.typ

 = Results and Discussion

 == Training Behavior
-During training of the  model, we implemented an optimization loop with AdamW optimize.
+The model was trained with the L-BFGS optimizer.
 The model parameters were initialized on the training set and updated iteratively by computing exact gradients of the negative log-likelihood (NLL).
 A validation fraction ($0.1$) of the data was held out, and both training and validation losses were tracked throughout training.
 To prevent overfitting, early stopping was employed with a patience of 20 evaluation intervals, halting training when no further improvement in validation loss was observed.
 The training process produced smooth convergence curves, reflecting the stability of the exact gradient computations in ArDCA.
 As illustrated in Figure @nll, the training NLL decreased steadily over 200 epochs across all tested versions of the model, from an initial value above 160 to below 80.
 Importantly, the validation loss exhibited the same monotonic decrease as the training loss, indicating minimal overfitting and robust generalization.
 The observed behavior demonstrates that ArDCA benefits from direct gradient-based optimization, yielding stable convergence and consistent performance across different runs.

 #figure(
  image("image.png"),